-8. To end a call, tap the Hang Up button if you're on the Alexa app or, if using an Echo device, say "Alexa, end call."
+If you want to end a Drop In session, tap the Hang Up button if you're on the Alexa app or, if using an Echo device, say "Alexa, end call."

 You can choose to have only certain people able to Drop In on you.
 To do so, first follow these instructions to disable the feature.
 Then enable Drop In for only those contacts you choose by following steps 1 through 3, and then the steps below.

 1. Select a Contact for whom you want to enable Drop In.

 2. Tap the slider next to Contact can Drop In anytime.

 3. Tap OK.